 Accredited Chest Pain Center with PCI

-Tallahassee Memorial is recognized by the Society of of Chest Pain Centers as "Accredited Chest Pain Center with PCI," the highest level of accreditation.
+Tallahassee Memorial is recognized by the Society of Chest Pain Centers as an "Accredited Chest Pain Center with PCI."

 What does "Accredited Chest Pain Center with PCI" Mean?